Albert R. Sayles

 Japan: Living Conditions and the Tachikawa Air Disaster

-    Albert Sayles offers an account of his time spent in Japan training with

-    the 6th Tank Battalion of the 24th Division at the base of Mt.
+Albert Sayles offers an account of his time spent in Japan training with the 6th Tank Battalion of the 24th Division at the base of Mt.
 Fuji.
-He

-    describes his living conditions and the cold winter he and others

-    endured.
-He recalls a tragic accident known as the Tachikawa Air

-    Disaster which took place while he was stationed there, killing 129

-    servicemen who were returning to Korea following R&R in Japan.
-He shares

-    that the images of the bodies lined in the hangar and thoughts of how

-    quickly their lives ended are with him even today.
+He describes his living conditions and the cold winter he and others endured.
+He recalls a tragic accident known as the Tachikawa Air Disaster which took place while he was stationed there, killing one hundred twenty-nine servicemen who were returning to Korea following R and R in Japan.
+He shares that the images of the bodies lined in the hangar and thoughts of how quickly their lives ended are with him even today.

-    Albert Sayles recounts being drafted into the Army and the training he

-    was provided.
-He shares that after infantry training he chose to proceed

-    with tank training.
-He recalls spending 8 weeks learning all 5 positions

-    in the M4 Sherman tank and elaborates on the changes made to the weapons

-    on the tank between WW2 and the Korean War.
+Albert Sayles recounts being drafted into the Army and the training he was provided.
+He shares that after infantry training he chose to proceed with tank training.
+He recalls spending eight weeks learning all five positions in the M4 Sherman tank and elaborates on the changes made to the weapons on the tank between WW2 and the Korean War.

 GI Bill Benefits

 Albert Sayles recalls receiving GI Bill benefits of $600 to attend Hagerstown Community College upon his return.
 He describes working for the post office while also attending accounting courses.
 He adds his thoughts on how wonderful the GI Bill was at the time and the opportunities it provided.